 Dental implants permanently replace missing teeth.
 Held in place with a tiny titanium rod implanted into the patient’s jaw bone, the implant serves as the root of the artificial tooth.

-Titanium is used because this type of metal can bond with bone.
-Titanium implants are very stable, secure tooth replacements.
-We then cap the dental implant with a dental crown, which looks like a natural tooth.
+Titanium is used because it has the ability to bond with the bone.
+Titanium implants are extremely strong and secure tooth replacements.
+The dental implant is then capped with a dental crown that looks like a natural tooth.

 Together, the implant and the cap look and function just like your natural tooth.

 What are the advantages of having dental implants?

 Dental implants can be used to replace a single tooth, multiple teeth, or all teeth in the upper or lower jaw.
 We can combine implants with other treatment options such as a bridge or denture.

 The number of actual implants you need/can get will be determined by your specific case and requirements, as well as the density of your jaw bone.
 Dental implants are a popular choice for many patients due to their numerous configuration options.